goodylabs/betterstack-procguard/README.md

 It verifies the process list on the local machine every 5 seconds.
 When a new unknown process appears, it sends a failed heartbeat HTTP request to BetterStack.com API.

+You can define allowed process names in `$HOME/.config/procguard-watchdog.inc`

+You can use literal full paths like

+`/bin/bash`

+or substrings like:

+`node_modules/@esbuild/darwin-x64/bin/esbuild`

 ## Installation

 ### macOS